They Are Sober, But Why Are They Jerks?

 Here is another fact: Many recovering addicts do not actually practice the program as they claim to.
 This is true for many who claim religious propriety (remember that guy with the religious bumper sticker driving selfishly or flashing a nasty gesture).
 We hold these people, who state their commitment to a more propitious life, to higher expectations.
 Yet many who claim that level of commitment are not as committed as they'd like us to believe.

 My clients have pointed out that many old-timers in 12-step programs remain in a negative cycle of beliefs and behavior.
-They hold onto sobriety, but are miserable because of it.
+They hold onto sobriety but are miserable because of it.
 I tell clients in addiction treatment: The first step of AA (admitting there is a problem and drinking isn't an option any longer) is enough to keep one sober; it is the other steps that lead to happiness without the substances.
 Many people in 12-step programs don't practice the rest of the steps.
 They do not work hard at changing their attitudes, beliefs, and behavior.

 There is also another idea: The 12-step program is a selfish program.
-I have heard old-timers tell new members that one must be selfish; put yourself first in order to recover.
+I have heard old-timers tell new members that one must be selfish; put yourself first to recover.
 Although there is some truth to this, wiser 12-step members refer to it as a selfless program.
 The idea that an individual, who is finally quitting substances, must continue being selfish is a tough pill to swallow.
 Family members often feel like they've tolerated enough.
 The newly recovering family member says: "I know, but I can't (help around the house, take Bobby to practice, mow the lawn, clean the bathroom) because I have to make my AA meeting.
 I don't want to slip and I have to be selfish about my recovery."

-As with most problems, the solution is as difficult or simple as we make it.
+As with most problems, the solution is as difficult or as simple as we make it.
 Balance is the key.
 Sometimes you must put your needs first.
 Sometimes, consider how your behavior has affected others.
-Or maybe those crotchety old timers like to complain about life.
+Or maybe those crotchety old-timers like to complain about life.
 Or the newcomer has unrealistic expectations and judges others unfairly.
 Perhaps some just prefer to behave like jerks.
 Acceptance of one another and each individual's right to walk her own path is the solution.